 Cynthia R. Farina

-Previously, as one of the reporters of the European Union Project, Farina assessed the EU's use of the Internet to increase transparency of, access to, and participation in the Union's very complex government processes.
-As part of the multi-disciplinary CeRI team, she works with agencies in the Departments of Transportation and Commerce on theoretical and applied research, funded by the National Science Foundation, to improve agency management of and public access to e-rulemaking.
+Previously, as one of the reporters of the European Union Project, she assessed the EU's use of the Internet to increase transparency of, access to, and participation in the Union's very complex government processes.
+As part of the multi-disciplinary CeRI team, Farina works with agencies in the Departments of Transportation and Commerce on theoretical and applied research, funded by the National Science Foundation, to improve agency management of and public access to e-rulemaking.

-Principal Researcher, e-Rulemaking Initiative
+Principal Researcher, Cornell e-Rulemaking Initiative